-Once the monitoring program is adopted, a detailed monitoring plan will be developed.
+Now the monitoring program has been approved, a detailed monitoring plan will be developed, consisting of nine monitoring strategies.
 The key steps and timing of this process are as follows:

-- Review of the monitoring approaches of existing species management plans completed early November 2019. - Detailed design of monitoring strategies commencing late 2019 (subject to EPA and DPI approval). - Development of new species management plans by FCNSW and EPA commencing late 2019. - Establish monitoring commencing mid-2020.
+- Review of the monitoring approaches of existing species management plans completed early November 2019. - Detailed design of monitoring strategies commencing late 2019 (subject to EPA and DPI approval). - Development of new species management plans by FCNSW and EPA commenced late 2019. - Establish monitoring commencing mid-2020.